 Little hands can easily help.
 There’s no need for perfection with these.
 And you’ll be helping to grow a good eater by getting your child involved in gardening.

-DIY Upcycled Planters for Gardening
+DIY Upcycled Planters & Seed Starters

-Here’s all you need to get started with these upcycled seed pods and planters.
+If you need some inspiration on how to use them, here’s all you need to get started with these upcycled seed pods and planters.

 - Empty Cartons